 Yes.
-The IEUA and the Watermaster have an existing agreement that describes their cost sharing of the 2001 RMP facilities and other recharge facilities that have been constructed since 2001.25 The IEUA and Watermaster are in a process to revise this agreement to finance the construction of the 2013 RMPU facilities.
+The Chino Basin SWRP, as an equivalency document, has incorporated and described the interrelationship of other planning documents and processes, some of which are dictated by the Chino Basin Judgment and Peace Process.
+Much of these interrelations are stated in Sections 1 and 2 of the Chino SWRP.
+The IEUA and Watermaster entered into an agreement that describes their cost sharing of the 2001 RMP facilities and other recharge facilities that have been constructed since 2001.30 The IEUA and Watermaster are in a process to revise this agreement to finance the construction of the 2013 RMPU facilities.
 The revised agreement will be completed in the fall of 2016.